-- 10.1 If a child is not at immediate risk of harm, where possible, speak to the DSL first to agree a course of action.
-Alternatively, make a referral to local authority children's social care directly if appropriate (see 'Referral' above). - 10.2 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team. - 10.3 The Department for Education also has a dedicated telephone helpline (020 7340 7264) that school staff and governors can call to raise concerns about extremism with respect to a student. - 10.4 You can also email counter.extremism@education.gov.uk.
-Note that this is not for use in emergency situations. - 10.5 In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: - Think someone is in immediate danger. - Think someone may be planning to travel to join an extremist group. - See or hear something that may be terrorist-related.

-10.6 For non-emergencies, telephone 101.
+- 10.3 The Department for Education also has a dedicated telephone helpline (020 7340 7264) that school staff and governors can call to raise concerns about extremism with respect to a pupil. - 10.4 You can also email counter.extremism@education.gov.uk.
+Note that this is not for use in emergency situations. - 10.5 In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: - Think someone is in immediate danger. - Think someone may be planning to travel to join an extremist group. - See or hear something that may be terrorist-related. - 10.6 For non-emergencies, telephone 101.